Rad-hi/3D-Rendering-Desktop-App/README.md

 - The 3D model is only redrawn (rerendered) when there's a change
 - Faces are now being drawn **completely** (no matter how many vetrecies)
 - Points that aren't in the screen are no longer rendered
-- Rotation isn't continous, instead it's a custom degree on each axis
+- Rotation ~isn't~ is either continous, ~instead~ or a custom degree on each axis
 - New controls for Line color, Filling color, canvas color
 - Filling could be turned ON and OFF
+- Scrolling inside the drawing canvas zooms in/out the object

 ---